 The donut graph shows you which proportion of your end-users fall under which Risk Score.
 The line graph shows you the change in your company's overall Risk Score over time, in monthly intervals.

 How can I see the Risk Score of individual users?

 In order to see the Risk Score of individual users, you will need to head to the Users page, which you can access by clicking Users in the top menu.

 When Risk Score is enabled, each user will have their individual Risk Score displayed next to their name.
 You can also use the search bar to find users whose Risk Score you wish to view.

 If you click on the user's name to access their profile, you will see a breakdown of the user's Risk Score.
 This will show you how the user is performing on each core area of security.

 What actions should I take based on my organisation's Risk Score?

 Risk Score aids you in gaining an overview of your organisation's level of human threat, as well as helping you find what areas of security awareness you will need to prioritise.

-- A Low Risk Score, on the other hand, does not mean that your organisation is safe from human error - but that your end-users are generally competent on essential security topics.
+- A Low or Very Low Risk Score does not mean that your organisation is safe from human error - but that your end-users are generally competent on essential security topics.
 You may wish to bring some of your end-users up to speed on more advanced topics to increase the overall security of your organisation.